Note: If the software cannot detect your Buffalo drive, click on the “Can’t Find the Drive?” option to detect your Buffalo hard drive manually.

 Conclusion

-We have covered 8 tried and tested methods in this article to fix your Buffalo external hard drive not working issue.
-Remember, the first and foremost step should be data recovery using Remo Recover.
+This article covers 8 tried-and-tested methods to fix your Buffalo external hard drive’s not-working issue.
+Remember, the first and foremost step should be Remo Recover data recovery.

 If your Buffalo external hard drive is not powering up, there could be a few reasons for this issue.
 Here are some possible solutions: